Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

-For blue fluorescence, however, we have enough predictive certainty for designed proteins that we do stand to gain from setting $\lambda$ to high values, such as $\lambda = 6$.
-Though the mean interval width continues to grow with $\lambda$, it does so at a much slower rate than for red fluorescence (Fig.~\ref{fig:redvblue}a); correspondingly, the empirical frequency at which the confidence interval surpasses the fitness of the wild type also continues to increase (Fig.~\ref{fig:redvblue}b).
+In contrast, for blue fluorescence, although the mean interval width also grows with $\lambda$, it does so at a much slower rate than for red fluorescence (Fig.~\ref{fig:redvblue}a); correspondingly, the empirical frequency at which the confidence interval surpasses the fitness of the wild type also grows monotonically (Fig.~\ref{fig:redvblue}b).

-We can observe these differences in the trade-off between blue and red fluorescence even for a given value of $\lambda$.
-For example, for $n = 384, \lambda = 6$ (Fig.~\ref{fig:redvblue}c), observe that proteins designed for blue fluorescence (blue circles) roughly lie in a flat horizontal band.
+We can observe these differences in the trade-off between blue and red fluorescence even for a fixed value of $\lambda$.
+For example, for $n = 384, \lambda = 6$ (Fig.~\ref{fig:redvblue}c), observe that proteins designed for blue fluorescence (blue circles) mostly lie in a flat horizontal band.
 That is, those with higher predicted fitnesses do not have much wider intervals than those with lower predicted fitnesses, except for a few proteins with the highest predicted fitnesses.
 In contrast, for red fluorescence, designed proteins with higher predicted fitnesses also tend to have wider confidence intervals.